NVIDIA/terraform-provider-ngg/docs/resources/report_template.md

 ### Required

 - `blocks` (String) The JSON encoded blocks of the report template.
-- `name` (String) The name/symbol for the object within Shoreline and the op language (must be unique, only alphanumeric/underscore).
+- `name` (String) The name/symbol for the object within NVIDIA Mission Control autonomous hardware recovery and the op language (must be unique, only alphanumeric/underscore).

 ### Optional